 Impact of COVID-19 on Mental Health

 Women proved more severely impacted than men.
-And those with pre-existing physical health conditions (asthma, heart disease, or cancer) appeared more likely to development symptoms of mental health-related issues.
+And those with pre-existing physical health conditions (asthma, heart disease, or cancer) appeared more likely to develop symptoms of mental health-related issues.
 Additionally, those with pre-existing mental health issues ended up not disparately impacted by the infection.
-Still, they proved more likely to be hospitalized, suffer from severe illness, and death compared to those without pre-existing mental health conditions.
+Still, they proved more likely to be hospitalized, suffer from severe illness, and die compared to those without pre-existing mental health conditions.

 Caring for Your Mental Health